Wednesday AM Forecast: Quick relief from humidity but not the heat

 Trending News

 The Tropics: A large area of disorganized showers and thunderstorms in the eastern portion of the Gulf of Mexico is hanging off the Florida coastline Wednesday morning.
-Conditions will be unfavorable for development over the next 48 hours, but there is a low chance of some tropical formation over the next 7 days, especially as that system emerges over the southwestern Atlantic Ocean.
+Conditions will be unfavorable for development over the next 48 hours, but there is a low chance of tropical formation over the next 7 days, especially as that system emerges over the southwestern Atlantic Ocean.
 This will not impact the local area at all.

+Another broad area of low pressure could form over the weekend across the southwestern Gulf of Mexico.
+Environmental conditions appear conducive for some slow development early next week while the system moves slowly westward or west-northwestward.
+There is a low chance of tropical formation over the next 7 days.

 Get the latest 7-day forecast and real time weather updates HERE.